Using Logicim XLGL in a VBA macro

-In Visual Basic for Application (VBA), you can call any XLGL worksheet function and a number of useful XLGL macros by using the Application.Run Excel command.
+In visual basic for applications (VBA), you can call any Logicim XLGL worksheet function and a number of useful Logicim XLGL macros by using the Application.Run Excel command.

-For example, you can get the balance of account 4010 using the XGL Worksheet Function:
+For example, you can get the balance of account 4010 using the Logicim XGL worksheet function:

 Dim balance as Double